The Business Case in Detail

-Does the digital development programme/project need a name?
+Does the digital transformation project need a name?
 Would it help you to embed it in your organisation if you branded it, to establish it in people’s minds?
-Do you need to officially lodge it in company documentation as a project (or production if your organisation works in this way?)
+Do you need to officially lodge it in company documentation as a project?

 What are you Going to Do?

 Through your audit and diagnosis of needs you will have identified the key areas that you want to develop digitally to achieve your digital transformation.
 These may include one or more pieces of work.
 For instance, you may have decided that it is a priority to develop a new mobile website.
 We will use this as a simple example throughout the following sections.

-Developing a new website might be what you are going to do but the business case will help you justify your decisions.
-It might be that through developing a new website you also identify that you need better networking or computers, or that staff need training.
+Developing a new mobile website might be what you are going to do but the business case will help you justify your decisions.
+It might be that through developing a new mobile website you also identify that you need more mobile devices available to customer facing staff, or that staff need training.
 In other words, you might want to include several different work packages within your business case.

 Benefits can be many and varied, and will depend on the sort of organisation you are, and on the nature of your project.
 Key to any business case is the benefits.
 After all, you have already put a lot of work in to deciding what it is your organisation needs, and you will need to justify the project to SMT and stakeholders.
 This is where you need to define what is the value offer of your digital development and how its fits with your company value proposition.
 If you’ve already done some prototyping and testing, then you know that your customers will accept the offer, and this makes it more feasible.
 Make sure you share the results of any prototyping or testing.